BVTS Events for 2021

-You can help by checking the Trail Survey form below and either scouting trails for problems or going out and working to solve those problems as individuals or in small "locals only" groups.
+You can help by checking the Trail Survey form below and either scouting trails for problems or going out and working to solve those problems as individuals or in small groups.

-Please REPORT survey or repairs of THIS FORM.
+Please REPORT survey or repairs with THIS FORM.

 If you go out hiking or biking during the month of June, please consider reporting the condition of the trail you are using.
 BVTS will compile this information on the form you see below and try to solve some issues quickly.